University Administrative Policies

 3.2.4.
 Credit Card Payments

 The University accepts payments made by MasterCard, Visa, Discover, and American Express.
-Departments that wish to begin accepting credit card payments must obtain prior approval from the Credit, Collections, and Merchant Services Department to enter into a credit card processing agreement or to acquire electronic credit card data entry equipment.
+Departments that wish to begin accepting credit card payments must obtain prior approval from the Treasury Department to enter into a credit card processing agreement or to acquire electronic credit card data entry equipment.

 UNM must comply with the Payment Card Industry Data Security Standards (PCI-DSS); therefore, the following PCI-DSS requirements apply to all employees in UNM departments accepting credit card transactions: